-The bonds will be issued on the 1st and 15th of each month.
+The Canadian Dollar Savings Bonds and the Canadian Dollar Sabra Savings Bonds will be issued on the 1st and 15th of each month.
+The Canadian Dollar Mazel Tov Bonds and the Canadian Dollar eMitzvah Savings Bonds will be issued on the 1st of each month.
 To purchase a bond of a specific Issue Date, your subscription must be accepted by or on behalf of the State of Israel before such Issue Date (or before such other date as may be announced).
-However, if you are reinvesting a matured State of Israel bond, in order for your new bond to be issued on the maturity date of your reinvested bond, your subscription must be accepted by or on behalf of the State of Israel by or on behalf of the State of Israel within five (5) calendar days after the maturity date of your reinvested bond (or, if such date falls on a non-Business Day, the first Business Day after such date).
+However, if you are reinvesting a matured State of Israel bond, in order for your new bond to be issued on the maturity date of your reinvested bond, your subscription must be accepted by or on behalf of the State of Israel within five (5) calendar days after the maturity date of your reinvested bond (or, if such date falls on a non-Business Day, the first Business Day after such date).